Why so many ordinary Americans don’t support the rescue/bailout plan

 Another is that, at least for the moment, self-interest is outweighed by considerations of (perceived) fairness, including revenge.
 So argues Dan Ariely.

-One Response to “Why so many ordinary Americans don’t support the rescue/bailout plan”
+1 thought on “Why so many ordinary Americans don’t support the rescue/bailout plan

 Leave a Reply